payamdowlatyari/parking_matching/README.md

 This project demonstrates:

-- API integration design
+- API integration across heterogeneous providers
-- data normalization
+- schema normalization and data modeling
-- entity matching across messy sources
+- entity resolution using explainable heuristics
-- pragmatic engineering tradeoffs
+- pragmatic tradeoffs between accuracy, complexity, and scalability

-The focus is on clarity, explainability, and real-world applicability rather than overengineering.
+The system is designed to be extensible, debuggable, and production-ready with minimal changes.